Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Transfer to downstream traffic classification tasks

 \subsubsection{Surprising performance of the input-space baseline}

-We initially expected both the $\Phi$ embedding function and the current SOTA to outperform the input-space baseline across all datasets.
-While the embedding function consistently surpassed the baseline, SOTA did not always do so.
-On UTMOBILENET21, the baseline outperformed SOTA by 1.67\%, while on MIRAGE19, their performances were nearly identical, differing by only 0.08\%.
-For the remaining datasets, the baseline lagged behind SOTA, with the largest gaps observed on CESNET-TLS22 (-6.24\%) and the \textit{human} test set of UCDAVIS19 (-9.37\%).
+Among the transfer approach, the input-space baseline, and SOTA methods, we initially expected the input-space baseline to perform the worst due to its absolute simplicity.
+Surprisingly, however, it outperforms SOTA on four tasks (ISCXVPN2016 tasks and UTMOBILENET21), delivers worse yet comparable performance on three (MIRAGE19, MIRAGE22, and UCDAVIS \textit{script}), and falls significantly behind only on the remaining three (CESNET-TLS22, AppClassNet, and UCDAVIS \textit{human}).
+To the best of our knowledge, this intriguing finding---that a simple k-NN classifier using features from the first 10 packets performs comparably to SOTA on several datasets---has not been reported in prior work and remains largely unexplored within the TC research domain.
+We emphasize that no dataset-specific modifications were made, such as adjusting the number of packets or the IPT scaling factor.
+If the baseline were tuned for each dataset, its performance could likely be improved even further.

-An intriguing finding is that the input-space baseline, despite being a simple k-NN classifier using features from the first 10 packets, performed close to SOTA on several datasets.
-We want to highlight that no dataset-specific modifications were made, such as adjusting the number of packets or the IPT scaling factor.
-If the baseline were tuned for each dataset, its performance would be even better.
-To the best of our knowledge, this phenomenon has not been reported in related works and remains unexplored in the TC research domain.
-We believe that the underlying cause is the high data redundancy of TC datasets.
-During dataset collection, it is highly probable---or almost certain for script-generated datasets---that multiple instances of the same network communication are captured.
-For example, these could be repeated API requests sent to the same server, all with identical TCP and TLS configurations.
+We believe that the underlying cause is the high data redundancy in TC datasets.
+During dataset collection, it is highly probable---or almost certain for script-generated datasets---that multiple instances of the same network communication are captured, such as repeated API requests sent to the same server with identical TCP and TLS configurations.
 Consequently, TC datasets often contain numerous near-duplicate samples with the same label.
 When such a dataset is randomly split into training and test sets, these duplicates can end up in both sets.
 In this scenario, it is not surprising that a classifier relying on the closest training sample achieves high performance.